hazem3443/Basics-Wrapup/Data_Structures_And_Algorithms/1.1_Linked_List/README.md

 - __Display__ − Displays the complete list.
 - __Search__ − Searches an element using the given key.
 - __Delete__ − Deletes an element using the given key.

+## Applications of linked list in real world-

+1. __Image viewer__ – Previous and next images are linked, hence can be accessed by next and previous button.
+2. __Previous and next page in web browser__ – We can access previous and next url searched in web browser by pressing back and next button since, they are linked as linked list.
+3. __Music Player__ – Songs in music player are linked to previous and next song. you can play songs either from starting or ending of the list.

+## Applications of Circular Linked Lists

+-Circular lists are useful in applications to repeatedly go around the list.
+For example, when multiple applications are running on a PC, it is common for the operating system to put the running applications on a list and then to cycle through them, giving each of them a slice of time to execute, and then making them wait while the CPU is given to another application.
+It is convenient for the operating system to use a circular list so that when it reaches the end of the list it can cycle around to the front of the list.

+- Circular Doubly Linked Lists are used for implementation of advanced data structures like __Fibonacci Heap__.